 \section{The GATSBI Planner}

 In this section, we give an overview of the GATSBI algorithm.
-We show the full pipeline Figure~\ref{fig:flowDiagram} which broadly consists of three modules: perception, planning, and execution.
-We describe each in details next.
+We show the full pipeline (Fig.~\ref{fig:flowDiagram}) which broadly consists of two modules: perception and planning.
+We describe each in detail next.